SkepticMystic/chemondis-weather-api/README.md

 }
 ```

-Therefore, the general shape of a response is a [discriminated union](https://en.wikipedia.org/wiki/Tagged_union).
+Therefore, the general shape of a response is a [tagged union](https://en.wikipedia.org/wiki/Tagged_union).
 The consumer of the API can check the `ok` property to determine if the request was successful or not.

 The `Weather` type is defined as follows: